wyfo/umpmc/README.md

 One of the edge cases is the constraint of having node's *next* set to dequeue it.
 It can lead to situation where there is for example one node fully inserted in the queue, and another one currently being added.
 In this case, dequeueing the first node will fail as long as the second insertion is not finished.
-However, dequeue has a special return `Dequeue::Spin` in this case, to indicate that a spin loop can be used to get a successful dequeue.
+However, dequeue has a special return `Dequeue::Spin` in this case, to indicate that a spin loop can be used to get a successful dequeue; `dequeue_spin` method can also be used to do the spin loop directly during the dequeue process.

 Because the cache ensure that there is no dangling pointers, it cannot be shrunk.